Non-consequential reasoning: Psychology and behavioral science

-Economics
+Behavioral economics

 Here is a simple probability decision tree diagram that simulates how people should think through all possible states of the world using consequential reasoning.

 Related to the non-consequential reasoning concept, contingent reasoning in the economics literature describes a cognitive process in which people think through how an event would unfold depending on which state of the world turns out to be true.
 Contingent reasoning involves considering alternative possible scenarios (or contingencies) and inferring what would follow under each possibility.
 This “if–then” reasoning process aligns with the concept of conditional probability—that is, conditional on certain event being true, people then reason about the outcome of such case (in other words, what would happen following this certain event).

 However, people do not always engage in contingent reasoning fully or accurately.
 One reason why accurate contingent reasoning is difficult is the presence of uncertainty during the reasoning process.
 When multiple possible states of the world need to be considered, the number of factors to account for increases.
 This makes the overall reasoning process more challenging.

-Effects
+Consequences

 Engaging in non-consequential reasoning can, in turn, lead to biases and mistakes in decision-making.
 When people fail to account for the consequences of possible states of the world, they may rely on incomplete or misleading information, resulting in judgments that are inconsistent or suboptimal.

-Choice Inconsistency
+Choice inconsistency

 As the examples indicated earlier, when making choices, people often follow a non-consequential reasoning process, which can result in inconsistent decisions.
 Even when people prefer the same option under each possible state of the world, they sometimes make a different choice when it is could be any of those states being true.
 Such inconsistency is not normatively reasonable and violates Savage’s sure-thing principle, as rational decision-making should integrate the consequences of all possible states and yield the same overall decision if the preferred option remains consistent across them.

-Suboptimal Decision
+Suboptimal decision

 Non-consequential reasoning can also lead to suboptimal decisions, as people fail to consider the implications of all relevant possible states of the world.
 By neglecting to integrate outcomes across these states, people often forgo profit-maximizing options and instead make choices that are less optimal.